Bbert88/Kickstarter-Analysis/README.md

 ## Overview of Project and Purpose

   This project entailed exploring a large data set in Excel, which was a comprehensive list of various Kickstarter campaign opportunities and their respective attributes and outcomes.
-The purpose was to familiarize oneself with combing through the data, sorting and filtering, using formulas, and creating visual representations which could then be presented to the client (Louise).
+The purpose was to familiarize oneself with combing through the data, sorting and filtering, using functions, and creating visual representations which could then be presented to the client (Louise).
 The purpose of presenting the data to the client is for the client to be able to make a data driven decision on how to launch a successful kickstarter campaign.

 ## Analysis and Challenges